metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

 Running Simulink models in a Test Bench
 ---------------------------------------

-A number of specifically-named parameters have special meaning when included in a Test Bench that includes the **CyPhy2Simulink** interpreter in its workflow:
+A number of specifically-named Parameters have special meaning when included in a Test Bench that includes the **CyPhy2Simulink** interpreter in its workflow:

   * **CopyFile**:  Will copy the specified file (specified by a project-relative